How Books Are Made

 Arthur Attwell:

 Yeah, absolutely.
-There's a kind of fearless curiosity behind Bridge Books and everything you've done there when I write about it, when I hear people talk about it and we'll dig into that a little bit in a moment.
-Before we talk about Bridge specifically, I realized the person listening to us now might not have a good understanding of the economics of bookselling, and so we should cover some of the absolute basics of what bookselling is about.
+There's a kind of fearless curiosity behind Bridge Books and everything you've done there, when I write about it, when I hear people talk about it and we'll dig into that a little bit in a moment.
+Before we talk about Bridge specifically, I realized that the person listening to us now might not have a good understanding of the economics of bookselling, and so we should cover some of the absolute basics of what bookselling is about.
 And I thought we could just start with how do booksellers get new books from publishers and set the prices?

 Yes.
 I mean, this I had to learn kind of by falling on my face a few times because I didn't come into this with any kind of, like, retail background.
 You know like, I did not know, but I think it's often missing from the discussion around reading and publishing in South Africa, but also anywhere in the world is distribution.
 Like, how do the books get from point A to point B?